Getting started

 Prerequisites

-To delete all trials within an existing condition, add the following lines of code to your processing script:
+To delete all trials within an existing condition, add the following lines of code to your processing script:## README: this example shows how we can delete all trials/clips within

 # a condition from Moveshelf using the Moveshelf API.